 Individuals who may be suicidal or who have been diagnosed with BPD are often considered emotionally intense, labile, intensely frustrated, frequently angry, anxious and depressed.
-If these symptoms and reactions are present, it typically suggests that the individual could benefit from assistance in learning to control their emotions.
+If these symptoms and reactions are present, it typically suggests the individual could benefit from assistance in learning to control their emotions.

 DBT skills for emotion regulation include the following:

 Interpersonal response patterns are how one interacts with others, particularly in personal relationships.
 DBT’s teaching of these skills has similarities to those taught in interpersonal problem-solving classes.
-These skills consists of effective strategies for the following:
+These skills consist of effective strategies for the following:

 Individuals with BPD often have good interpersonal skills.
 However, they often have problems applying these skills in certain situations, especially when they are particularly vulnerable or in a volatile situation.
-Individuals may be able to effectively describe proper behavioral sequences when talking about another individual encountering a challenging situation, but they may be unable to carry out those same behaviors when they find themselves in a similar situation.
+Individuals may effectively describe proper behavioral sequences when talking about another individual encountering a challenging situation, but they may be unable to carry out those same behaviors when they find themselves in a similar situation.

 If you are interested in learning more about DBT and how it may benefit you or a loved one, contact us at Shadow Mountain Therapy.